The Lost Boys: Novelization

 Due to his past fantasy novels and horror short stories, Craig Shaw Gardner was given a copy of the script and asked to write a novelization to accompany the film's release.
 At the time, Gardner was, like the Frog brothers, managing a comic-book store, as well as writing.

 The novelization released in paperback by Berkley Publishing is 220 pages long.
 It includes several scenes later dropped from the film, such as Michael working as a trash collector for money to buy his leather jacket.
 It expands the roles of the opposing gang, the Surf Nazis, who were seen as nameless victims of the vampires in the film.
 It includes several tidbits of vampire lore, such as not being able to cross running water and salt sticking to their forms.

 Comic books

 David made a reappearance in the 2008 comic-book series Lost Boys: Reign of Frogs, which serves as a sequel to the first film and a prequel to Lost Boys: The Tribe.

 In October 2016, Vertigo released a comic-book miniseries, The Lost Boys, wherein Michael, Sam, and the Frog brothers must protect Star from her sisters, the Blood Belles.

-Stage musical
+Broadway musical

-In December 2023, a musical adaptation was reported to be in development, directed by Michael Arden with music by the Rescues.
-On January 27, 2025, the musical was announced to arrive on Broadway in spring 2026 at the Palace Theater.
+A musical adaptation, with music and lyrics by The Rescues and directed by Michael Arden, opened in April 2026 at the Palace Theatre.
+Reviews ranged from favorable to mixed.
+The show received twelve Tony Award nominations and won four - Shoshana Bean for Best Supporting Actress in a Musical, Ali Louis Bourzgui for Best Supporting Actor in a Musical, Best Scenic Design of a Musical, and Best Lighting Design of a Musical.